"When we become too glib in prayer we are most surely talking to ourselves." [A.W. Tozer]

 For Christians, prayer should be like breathing.
 You do not have to think to breathe because the atmosphere exerts pressure on your lungs and essentially forces you to breathe.
 That is why it is more difficult to hold your breath than it is to breathe.
 Similarly, when we are born into the family of God, we enter into a spiritual atmosphere where God's presence and grace exert pressure, or influence, on our lives.
 Prayer is the normal response to that pressure.
 As believers, we have all entered the divine atmosphere to breathe the air of prayer.

 Unfortunately, many believers hold their “spiritual breath” for long periods, thinking brief moments with God are sufficient to allow them to survive.
+But such restricting of their spiritual intake is caused by sinful desires.
 The fact is that every believer must be continually in the presence of God, constantly breathing in His truths, to be fully functional.

 It is easier for Christians to feel secure by presuming on - instead of depending on - God's grace.
 Too many believers become satisfied with physical blessings and have little desire for spiritual ones.
 When programs, methods, and money produce impressive results, there is an inclination to confuse human success with divine blessing.
 When that happens, passionate longing for God and yearning for His help will be missing.
 Continual, persistent, incessant prayer is an essential part of Christian living and flows out of humility and dependence on God.